 Effective efforts included conducting health equity workshops with policymakers in several countries, as well as fine-tuning a data analysis tool that captured relevant healthcare delivery data at the national, province, district and sub-district levels.
 By aggregating data on a range of topics that can be interrogated to identify patterns of illness, missed opportunities for treatment, or a falloff in health engagement, community and national leaders are better able to target and deploy resources to underserved constituents and hot spots.

 Mitigating the health impact of poverty in US cities

 The US DHEI invested in identifying and reaching low-income, underserved citizens.
 The team developed a comprehensive Health Equity Dashboard that generates granular insights of health equity in counties across the United States.
-Synthesizing a range of credible big data sets, the dashboard’s advanced analytics help researchers and health care leaders visualize and understand the magnitude of health disparities, in large cities and small communities alike.
-As a result, insights generated help quantify relative risks for certain health conditions, like diabetes, that correlate to income, race, geography, and age.
+Synthesising a range of credible big data sets, the dashboard’s advanced analytics help researchers and healthcare leaders visualise and understand the magnitude of health disparities, in large cities and small communities alike.
+As a result, insights generated help quantify relative risks for certain health conditions, like diabetes, that correlate to income, race, geography and age.
 Powered by Deloitte's HealthPrism Technology, the insights are available to the public—and health care providers and systems—for free, allowing targeted outreach to reach underserved populations.